wzulfikar/lifelog/draft/interpersonal_communication.md

 > Communication is to a relationship what breathing is to maintaining life  – [Virginia Satir](https://en.wikipedia.org/wiki/Virginia_Satir)

-Human communication is at the core of our existence.
+“Human communication is at the core of our existence.”

+suck to the core -> suck to the communication